Using Wing with Source Filmmaker

-Wing IDE is an integrated development environment that can be used to develop, test, and debug Python code written for Source Filmmaker (SFM), a movie-making tool built by Valve using the Source game engine.
-Wing provides auto-completion, call tips, a powerful debugger, and many other features that help you write, navigate, and understand Python code.
+Wing is a Python IDE that can be used to develop, test, and debug Python code written for Source Filmmaker (SFM), a movie-making tool built by Valve using the Source game engine.
+Two versions of Wing are available: Wing Pro is the full-featured Python IDE for professional programmers, and Wing Personal is a free alternative with reduced feature set.

 Wing can debug Python code that's saved in a file, but not code entered in the Script Editor window.
 As of version 0.9.8.5 (released May 2014), this includes scripts run from the main menu.
 In all versions, code in imported modules may be debugged.